 Age 32 A home repair person “came onto” me when my first husband was not there.

 That year I was also hired for a job as a leasing agent.
 Later the owner of the company made several remarks when I was alone in his office with him about how he wished he wasn’t married with children because I was so beautiful.
-I pretended I didn’t hear him and ignored his comments and avoided being alone with him after that never again feeling really safe when he was around.
+I pretended I didn’t hear him and ignored his comments.
+After that I avoided being alone with him as I never again felt safe when he was around.

 Age 40 I was disowned and disinherited by my father when I asked him for a boundary.

 Age 45 I was at a conference when a man (who I admit I was attracted to) began suggesting we could have a fling.
 We were both married so I said NO and felt deeply disturbed by the incident.
 Some years later we did connect briefly.

 Age 46 I was stunned when I found out my second husband had been sexual abused as a child, 12 years into our marriage.
-It was his “dirty little secret” because he was so ashamed it happened to him and had never planned on telling me.
+It was his “dirty little secret” because he was so ashamed it happened to him and he had never planned on telling me.
 It came out because he was proving his point during an argument we were having.

 Later that year, on a trip to Peru I was unexpectedly and passionately kissed by our guide.
 I was mortified it happened and equally mortified that I felt an attraction to this person.
-I didn’t know it then but it was one of many catalytic awakenings that help set me free when my second husband asked for a divorce 3 years later because he didn’t want to continue counseling and processing his own abuse.
+I didn’t know it then but it was one of many catalytic awakenings that help set me free when my second husband asked for a divorce 3 years later because he didn’t want to continue counseling and processing his own sexual abuse.

 At age 50 I happily married my BHE (Best Husband Ever).
 I had done a lot of counseling and personal work to come to terms with these prior events and I feel my current relationship with him reflects my success.